adbharadwaj/adbharadwaj.github.io/_drafts/2018-01-10-simulated-annealing-ppi.md

 ![Nice Layout of a PPI network](../assets/images/ppi-example-1-nice-layout.png)

 This layout showcases all of the 5 properties of a nice layout defined by [Davidson and Harel]().
-Although the layout is readable, it doesnt mimic or represent the underlying bioogical knowledge.
-For example, the
+Although the layout is readable, it doesnt mimic or represent the underlying biological knowledge.
+For example, there is no clear organization of nodes.
+The receptors and transcription factors are laid out on same level/height.
+It is also unclear if the information flow started at intermediary protein node 'a' or receptor node 'h'.
+There is no consistent sense of direction for information flow as well.
+The information flow from node 'h' to node  'd' goes from top to bottom in contrast to bottom to top information flow from node 'i' to node 'd'.
+Therefore, due to the lack of meaningful placement of nodes, the layout is not biologically informative.
+Inadvertently, the reader has to carefully traverse the graph to understand the flow of information.